gegedenice/humatheque-idref-qualinka-api/README.md

 Embedding mode may improve bibliographic proximity, especially when the wording differs between the extracted metadata and IdRef evidence.
-(Note: first modle loading also increases first-request latency).
+(But first modle loading also increases first-request latency).

 The `/align/person` response includes: